Aka (Burmese martial art)

-Aka are pre-arranged sets of movement or forms in the Burmese martial arts.
+Aka are pre-arranged sets of movement or forms in Burmese martial arts.
 They serve as a straightforward way of passing down all of a style's techniques unto the student.
 They can be practiced as a form of physical conditioning, to develop muscle memory, or demonstrated as part of a public performance.

 Aka in Hanthawaddy Bando

 The Hanthawaddy style contains nine basic forms and nine animal forms, as well as several weapon forms.